wangdongjie100/wangdongjie100.github.io/_pages/services.md

 nav_order: 3
 ---

-- PC Member: The Journal of IEEE Transactions on Big Data (TBD)
 - PC: The International Joint Conference on Artificial Intelligence (IJCAI) 2021, 2022, 2023
 - PC: The Conference on Information and Knowledge Management (CIKM) 2022, 2023
 - PC: The ACM Web Search and Data Mining Conference (WSDM) 2023, 2024